kstrassheim/fastapi-reference/README.md

 - Deployment of a productive version with precompiled frontend server
 - Deployment to Azure App Service Free Plan with Actions on Pull Request
 - Handle Front and Backend routing in FastAPI both together
+- Handle 404 page
+- A frame for further development with server side Authentication

 ## Prerequisites
 Here are the prerequisites that you have to install before running the app